 The Oxford Department of International Development (ODID) is the focus for postgraduate teaching and applied research on international development issues at the University of Oxford.

-ODID is known for its frontieron economic growth and instability, trade and investment, poverty and inequality, insecurity and conflict, migration and refugees, global governance and environment, children and human development.
-Our 60 academic and research staff, and six externally funded , represent most social science disciplines and world regions.
+ODID is known for its frontieron economic growth and instability, trade and investment, poverty and inequality, insecurity and conflict, migration and refugees, global governance and environment, children and human development and the history of social and political change.
+Our 70 academic and research staff, and six externally funded , represent most social science disciplines and world regions.
 As part of a global epistemic community, we aim to generate ideas that set agendas for scholars, governments, international agencies and civil society.

-The Department provides postgraduate research training (DPhil and MPhil) and four one-year MSc taught courses to some 200 students.
+The department provides postgraduate research training (DPhil and MPhil) and four one-year MSc taught courses to some 200 students.
 Theseinvolve advanced research methods, intensive personal supervision, subject specialisation and fieldwork.
 International demand for these programmes is high and entrance standards are exacting.
-Scholarships are available from the ESRC, Oxford University and Departmental funds.
+Scholarships are available from the department, the ESRC and Oxford University.